jitheeshjames96/Shoplystproject/README.md

 ### 2. Upload To S3

-Open cloudshell:
+#Open cloudshell:

 git clone https://github.com/jitheeshjames96/Shoplystproject.git

-ensure it is Prod Branch
+#ensure it is Prod Branch

 cd Shoplystproject

+### Update the compute.yaml file s3 location scripts in userdata with your location, then copy to s3

-Move Project Folder completely to your s3 bucket
+#Move Project Folder completely to your s3 bucket

 aws s3 sync /home/cloudshell-user/Shoplystproject/Project/ s3://your-bucket-name/Project/

 ### 3. Update env.json file (optional) or it can be manually enter via parameters while deploying stack via console

-Replace each parameter values: with the correct data
+#Replace each parameter values: with the correct data

 ### 4. Deploy Master Stack via Console